pixashot/docs/api-reference.md

 ## Best Practices

 1. **Timeouts**:
    - Set appropriate `wait_for_timeout` values (default: 8000ms)
    - Use `wait_for_network` strategically ("idle" or "mostly_idle")
+   - Consider using interaction steps for complex loading scenarios

 2. **Resource Optimization**:
    - Use `block_media: true` when images aren't needed
    - Set appropriate viewport sizes to minimize memory usage
+   - Use the `selector` parameter to capture specific elements when possible

 3. **Error Handling**:
    - Implement exponential backoff for retry logic
    - Handle 429 responses properly when rate limiting is enabled
+   - Use appropriate timeouts for your use case

 4. **Security**:
    - Keep your AUTH_TOKEN secure
    - Validate and sanitize all URLs before sending
    - Use HTTPS for all API requests
+   - Be cautious with custom JavaScript injection

 Remember to handle errors gracefully and implement appropriate retry logic in your applications.
 For high-volume usage, contact your Pixashot administrator to discuss rate limit adjustments and resource allocation.